cibseven-community-hub/cibseven-reactor/extension/eventbus/README.md

 We decided to copy the sources to this module and upgrade the functionality to support java 8.

-This module does not depend on camunda and can be used as replacement for the
+This module does not depend on cibseven and can be used as replacement for the
 2.0.8.RELEASE version of eventbus and reactor-core.